tech-bureau-jp/symbol/docs/index.md

 	network_time = network_time.add_hours(2)

 	# create cosignatory key pairs, where each cosignatory will be required to cosign initial modification
-	# (they are insecurely deterministically generated for the benefit related tests)
+	# (they are insecurely deterministically generated for the benefit of related tests)
 	cosignatory_key_pairs = [facade.KeyPair(PrivateKey(signer_key_pair.private_key.bytes[:-4] + bytes([0, 0, 0, i]))) for i in range(3)]
 	cosignatory_addresses = [facade.network.public_key_to_address(key_pair.public_key) for key_pair in cosignatory_key_pairs]